EGPostema/DrawerDissect/README.md

 # Introduction - WIP

-**Welcome to DrawerDissect, and AI-powered method for extracting specimen-level photos and data from whole-drawer images of insects**
+**Welcome to DrawerDissect, and AI-powered method for extracting specimen-level photos and data from whole drawers of insects**

 The goal of this python-based pipeline is to get individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many insect specimens.
 Normally, extracting this information takes an enormous amount of time and effort.
 With DrawerDissect, these outputs and information can be extracted automatically!